MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

-To this end, we collect image-caption data from four sources: (a) \llava{}-Med-PMC, (b) PMC-OA \cite{lin2023pmc}, (c) Quilt \cite{ikezogwo2024quilt}, and (d) PubMedVision-AlignmentVQA \cite{zhang2023huatuogpt}.
-In particular, \llava{}-Med-PMC refers to the $600$K subset of PMC-15M \cite{zhang2023biomedclip} (curated from PubMed Central research papers) that was released as a part of LLaVA-Med data.
-On manual inspection, we found that this data is mostly composed of statistical figures, graphs and plots on biomedical data instead of biomedical images (e.g., X-ray, MRI, CT).
-Since the focus of our work is to train models on biomedical data, we filter this data using BioMedCLIP score (Appendix \ref{app:llava_med_pmc_data_cleaning}).
-Subsequently, we were left with $37$K image-caption instances from \llava{}-Med-PMC data.
+\textbf{\underline{Image captioning and generation}:} The ability to interpret and analyze biomedical images is crucial for accurate disease monitoring and diagnosis \cite{pavlopoulos2019survey}.
+Additionally, the ability to generate images is valuable for creating high-quality annotated biomedical imaging data \cite{chambon2022roentgen}.
+To this end, we first curate \llava{}-Med-PMC that refers to the $600$K subset of PMC-15M \cite{zhang2023biomedclip} that was released as a part of LLaVA-Med data.
+On manual inspection, we found that this data is mostly composed of statistical figures, graphs and plots instead of biomedical reports (e.g., X-ray, MRI, CT).
+To filter this data, we utilize BioMedCLIPScore \cite{zhang2023biomedclip} score (Appendix \ref{app:llava_med_pmc_data_cleaning}).
+Subsequently, we are left with $37$K image-caption instances from \llava{}-Med-PMC.

-Further, we utilize the PMC-OA data that also consists of image-caption data curated from PubMedCentral research papers.
-Its notable features includes its accessibility (open-access), size ($1M+$ instances) and diversity of biomedical imaging data (e.g., ultrasound, fMRI, endoscope, PET).
-To maintain one-to-one correspondence in the data, we filter instances where a caption was aligned with multiple sub-images.
-Further, we filter small biomedical images that were less than 200 pixels in width or height in this data.
-Overall, the filtered training PMC-OA split contains $83$K instances.

-While the previous datasets are constructed from the biomedical research papers, we also include Quilt \cite{ikezogwo2024quilt} in our dataset.
-Specifically, it consists 1M image-text pairs of histopathology dataset that is largely curated from the lectures on the youtube.
-We utilize $100$K subset of this data for teaching for the captioning and generation subset of the \data{} data.
-Subsequently, we purpose these real image-text pairs for image captioning (image is the context and text is the response) and generation (text is the context and image is the response).
-We provide the finetuning templates in Appendix \S \ref{app:templates}.

-In many cases, the real image-caption has inherent data noise and formatting issues.
-As a result, we also include the synthetically-generated PubMedVision-AlignmentVQA data which utilizes GPT-4-Vision \cite{gpt4v} to denoise and reformat internet data.
-In particular, we filter the original data ($647$K) to remove multiple image instances in this data to get $504$K instances, and randomly select a subset of $100$K instances for the \data{} mix.
-While this dataset can be utilized for image captioning (input image and question as context, and the answer as context), it could not be utilized for image generation directly.
-To address this, we prompt GPT-4o-mini \cite{hurst2024gpt} to convert the image descriptions in the PubMedVision-AlignmentVQA data into image generation prompts: `\textit{Convert the image description into an image generation prompt with AI}'.
-We show an example in Appendix Table \ref{tab:example_pubmedvision_alignment_image_gen}.
-In total, we curate \textbf{320K} instances for the image captioning ($160$K) and the image generation ($160$K).